Cybermania '94: Background

 Andrew Zucker, a lawyer in the entertainment sector, envisioned an awards show for video games while watching the 43rd Primetime Emmy Awards in 1991.
 The show briefly introduced Syd Cassyd, who had founded the administering Academy of Television Arts & Sciences in 1946, when televisions were scarce in American households.
 As Zucker believed that the video game industry would experience a similar growth in the future, he established the Academy of Interactive Arts & Sciences (AIAS) later in 1991.
 The academy announced its first foray into awards ceremonies, to be named the "Ajax", in June 1993, aiming to distribute them at a self-funded event in April 1994.
 In March 1994, it planned to announce the nominees in thirty-four categories in May and hand out the awards at the Pantages Theatre on June 16.
 The Ajax format was ultimately abandoned.

 In creating the awards for Cybermania '94, the group solicited nominations from 2,500 multimedia companies across the United States.
-Because of an application fee, only 200 competing entries were received.
+Due to an application fee, only 200 competing entries were received.
 Some companies, such as LucasArts, decided to stay out of the event due to the unclear credibility of the AIAS.
 The academy's 300-member body compiled and voted on nominations based on their quality and sales numbers.
 A total of fifty categories were prepared, of which twelve were to be televised and the rest mentioned in a crawl.
 Subscribers of the Prodigy service were asked to reduce the number of nominees for "Best Overall Game" by voting on nine candidates.

 Zucker planned the television strategy with ICE Integrated Communications & Entertainment, the only company he knew that produced award shows in addition to making video games.
 The AIAS pitched the idea of a televised awards show to several television networks and eventually reached an agreement with TBS.
 ICE subsequently presented its work to TBS and was hired to produce the event.
 According to early reports, the show was to be titled Cybermania: The 1994 Interactive Games Awards and later Cybermania '94: The Ultimate Gamers' Event, to be broadcast from Wilshire Theater in Beverly Hills.